Our Lady Queen of the Apostles, Clonburris N.S.

 Picture

-• The new school term starts on Wednesday the 30th of August.
+• The new school term starts on Wednesday 28th of August.

-• The new Junior Infants will start school at 10am and finish school at 12pm on Wednesday 30th August - Friday 1st of September.
+• Junior Infants will start school at 10am and finish school at 12pm on 28th, 29th, 30th August.

-• The new Junior Infants will start at 8:45am and finish school at 12pm on Monday 4th Sept - Friday 8th September.
+• Junior Infants will start at 8:45am and finish school at 12pm on the following week - Monday 2nd - Friday 6th September.

-• The following week the Junior Infants will be in school for the full day.
+• The following week the Junior Infants will be in school for the full day - week starting Monday 9th September.

 What your child needs for school